 When ready to serve, pull out as many muffins as you’d like and let them sit at room temperature for an hour or two until thawed.

-After years of weekly muffin baking, I’ve come across a few tools that I absolutely LOVE for muffin baking:
+After years of weekly (sometimes daily?!) muffin baking, I’ve come across a few tools that I absolutely LOVE for making homemade muffins:

 - parchment muffin papers – I prefer using muffin papers since we’re such an on-the-go household.
 Muffin liners make it easier for transport as well as serving.
 I’ve found that parchment is the best for not sticking to the muffin.